R I C H A R D F R O U D E

 Evan Frankel Fellow, and is the recipient of the 2013 Wabash Prize for Nonfiction from Purdue University and a 2015 Stanley Kaplan Essay Prize from the University of Cincinnati Department of Psychiatry.
 He teaches MFA students in the Naropa Summer Writing Program

 as well as year-round classes in nonfiction and experimental forms at

 the Lighthouse Writers Workshop.
 He lives in Denver, Colorado with his

-wife Rohini and their son Arjun, and is a medical student at the University of Colorado.
+wife Rohini and their two children, and is a fourth year medical student at the University of Colorado.